retooth2/xenharmlib/doc/quickstart.rst

     triad = n_edo24.scale([c, e_neutral, g_flat])

-Please note that other notations might use different builder arguments to create these objects, however the above combination are the most common practice.
+Please note that other notations might use different builder arguments to create these objects; however, the above combination is the most common practice.

 All notational objects are bound to their lower-level equivalent.
-Given a notational object you can always retrieve their lower level
+Given a notational object, you can always retrieve their lower level
 counterpart:

 .. testcode::